 While my evenings began with complimentary Champagne and canapés at the Horizon Club at the Shangri-La, exploring the Japanese cocktail culture was my mission after bubbles.
 Time to hit the town!
 It took me a bit to come to terms with a “cover charge” as I wasn’t in Vegas spending the evening in a nightclub.
-It’s not everywhere, and sometimes you may not even notice it, but “cover charges” are common here.
-It is more common at your small, exclusive drinking establishments where this fee ranges from 300 yen to 1200 yen ($3 to $11 USD).
-This charge basically buys your bar stool for the evening.
+It’s not everywhere, and sometimes you may not even notice it, but “cover charges” are standard here.
+It is more common at your tiny, exclusive drinking establishments, where this fee ranges from 300 yen to 1200 yen ($3 to $11 USD).
+This charge buys your bar stool for the evening.

-If you are a craft cocktail and mixology buff, one of my favorites was Bar High Five, a sensory experience for sure as you watch these skillful alcohol architects create delightful drinks of epic sensational satisfaction.
-Star Bar Ginza was also a favorite, where I partook in some great Japanese whiskey, a must when in Japan.
-After roaming and enjoying the numerous stand-up bars and other places to enjoy drinks throughout Tokyo, make sure to check out The Lobby Lounge at the Shangri-La, as you will enjoy the comprehensive drink menu accompanied by a spectacular setting–there’s nothing better than a piano serenading you as you enjoy the Tokyo skyline.
+If you are a craft cocktail and mixology buff, one of my favorites was Bar High Five, a sensory experience as you watch these skillful alcohol architects create delightful drinks of epic sensational satisfaction.
+Star Bar Ginza was also a favorite, where I partook in some fabulous Japanese whiskey, a must when in Japan.
+After roaming and enjoying the numerous stand-up bars and other places to enjoy drinks throughout Tokyo, check out The Lobby Lounge at the Shangri-La.
+Here you will enjoy the comprehensive drink menu accompanied by a spectacular setting–there’s nothing better than a piano serenading you as you enjoy the Tokyo skyline.

 Give me a break

-Sightseeing can be exhausting, and CHI, the spa at the Shangri-La provided the hotel luxury experience I always enjoy–this one is as first class as you can get.
-But you can’t visit Japan without visiting an onsen, which is a hot spring usually built around a resort.
-There are thousands in Japan and it is such a relaxing experience to help ease those aching tourist trekking body parts.
-Make sure to read the rules closely, as proper attire is important and exposure of body art and tattoos is strictly forbidden at many.
+Sightseeing can be exhausting, and CHI, the spa at the Shangri-La, provided the hotel luxury experience I always enjoy–this one is as first class as you can get.
+But you can’t visit Japan without visiting an onsen, a hot spring usually built around a resort.
+There are thousands in Japan, and it is a relaxing experience to help ease those aching tourist trekking body parts.
+Make sure to read the rules closely.
+Proper attire is essential, and exposure to body art and tattoos is strictly forbidden.
 Ooedo Onsen Tokyo is a great one in the heart of Tokyo, worth a visit after a busy day seeing the sights.